Lucas-Barrios/lab_llm_judges_Lucas_Barrios/evaluation_design.md

 **Prompt:**
 ```
-You are the Kairos intelligence agent.
+You are this consulting firm's intelligence agent.
 You have just completed a web research run
 for the following input:

 Company: "Barber Lounge 12"